raphc43/ChatGpt-auto-reply-bot/README.md

+LLM-Powered YouTube Comment Automation
+Overview
-This script automates the process of replying to comments on YouTube videos using ChatGPT model.
-It performs the following actions:
+This project automates the process of responding to YouTube comments using OpenAI's GPT models.
+It combines Python, Selenium browser automation, and LLM-powered natural language generation to retrieve comments, generate context-aware responses, and publish replies across multiple YouTube channels.

+Features
-Opens YouTube Studio using an existing Chrome profile.
+Opens YouTube Studio using an authenticated Chrome profile.

-Switches to a selected YouTube channel.
+Switches between configured YouTube channels.

-Retrieves all visible comments.
+Retrieves all visible comments from each channel.

-Sends each comment to ChatGPT.
+Sends comments to the OpenAI API for response generation.

-Generates a natural language reply.
+Generates context-aware natural language replies.

-Posts the generated reply back to YouTube.
+Automatically publishes generated replies to YouTube.

-After doing all the above it starts another instance where it accesses the next channel if it exists and performs the above actions again

-**instance manage.py** is responsible for handling the cycles
+Processes multiple YouTube channels sequentially through an automated workflow.

+Workflow
+Launch YouTube Studio using an authenticated Chrome profile.

+Select the target YouTube channel.

+Extract visible comments.

+Generate AI-powered replies using OpenAI GPT.

+Publish the generated replies automatically.

+Repeat the process for the remaining configured channels.

+Technologies
+Python

+OpenAI API (GPT)

+Selenium

+BeautifulSoup

+Chrome WebDriver

+Architecture
+The application integrates Selenium for browser automation with the OpenAI API for LLM-powered response generation.
+Comments are extracted from YouTube Studio, processed through the LLM to generate contextual replies, and automatically published back to the corresponding channel.

+Instance Management
+instance_manage.py orchestrates the automation cycle by launching successive instances of the application for each configured YouTube channel, enabling sequential processing across multiple channels.